The Unlikely Candidates: Panther Island (2018–present)

 On August 17, 2018, they released the single "Best I Ever Had," which was followed by "Bells" on October 12, 2018.
 The song has been described as "dark-yet-catchy."
 They released the single "Strange Love" in February 2019.
 In March 2019, they released their breakout single "Novocaine", which quickly gained popularity, and is currently the band's biggest hit.
 On March 14, 2020, it reached #1 on the Alternative Songs chart.
 On the song, the band shared, “it’s sort of the celebration and lamentation of being a slacker.
 I think we all have that voice that wants to be lazy and avoid responsibility a little longer.
 So it’s about being okay with it and that lifestyle somewhat.”
-In later 2019 the band went on the Strange Lines tour with Brick + Mortar and The Brevet.
-The tour was named after what would have been the band's first studio album, due in Fall 2019, but the album ended up being scrapped for unknown reasons.
+In later 2019 the band went on the Strange Lines tour with Brick + Mortar and the Brevet.
+The tour was named after what would have been the band's first studio album, due in Fall 2019, but the album ended up being scrapped.

 A year later on April 16, 2020, they released a song called "Invincible."
 On May 29, 2020, the band released a new single titled "High Low".
 Frontman Kyle Morris said the song "is about isolation, loneliness, and longing for human connection".
 They released the music video for the song on October 7, 2020.
 On June 25, 2021, the band released another single called "Gemini".

 In March 2022, it was officially announced that the band's debut studio album Panther Island would be released on May 20, 2022.
 A promotional single from the album, "Sunshine", was released on March 18, 2022.
 The second promotional single from the album, "How I Am", was released on April 22, 2022.
 On Christmas Day 2022 they released a music video for their song "Grenadine".

+On December 9, 2024, drummer Kevin Goddard announced that he would be leaving the band to focus on his mental health and his family.

+On March 14, 2025, they released a new single called "Fingers Crossed", with a music video released on March 31.

 Influences

-Morris once said that the band are usually influenced from bands that normally don't stick to one particular sound, like The Beatles or Blur.
+Morris once said that the band is usually influenced from bands that normally don't stick to one particular sound, like the Beatles or Blur.
 Their style of songwriting has been described as "grandiose, yet garage band-like."
 The band is also notable for straying from music styles typically associated with Texas, such as country music.